Sylvain-Bugat/blog-sources/content/post/8-queens-puzzle/introduction.md

 Source: sequence [A000170](http://oeis.org/A000170) on [OEIS](http://oeis.org/).

+On a classic chessboard there is 92 distinct solutions.

-### Resolve the puzzle
+## Resolve the puzzle

 This puzzle can be solved with various algorithms.
 It is quite easy to resolve when N is low and it is a good pratice for testing various algorithms and optimisations.

-Next posts will explain greedy and back-tracking algorithms and possible optimisations with some benchmarks to compare.
-All shown code and algorithms are on this [GitHub project](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers) and are under the [MIT license](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers/blob/master/LICENSE).
+Next posts of this series will explain brute-force and back-tracking algorithms and possible optimisations with some benchmarks to compare.
+Algorithms will be implemented in **Java** and all shown code and algorithms are on this [GitHub project](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers) and are under the [MIT license](https://github.com/Sylvain-Bugat/N-queens-puzzle-solvers/blob/master/LICENSE).

+### Why implementations are in Java?

+Java is my main programming language and is very popular.

+Because of the Java runtime machine (JVM) overhead, Java programs can be slower than assembler/compiled languages(C, C++, Go, ...) programs for CPU-bound programs.

+**But a fast Java program is faster than a slow assembler/C program because of algorithm optimisations.**
+Nevertheless a same algortihm implemented in Java and in a optimized compiled language should be executed a faster by the compiled language program in most cases.

+### Benchmarks

+Benchmarks will be implemented in Java with multiple runs of the same algorithms with the fastest and the slowest runs discarding.

+To compare diferent benchmarks, they need to be run on the same computer at the same time (sequentially), that will be the case in theses posts.